jackielu/xsavi-final/README.md

 But how to upon click event on one of the rects in the histogram, select path polys with correspding "bin", and apply a new style?

+TO CHECK:
+- are your histogram bins and choropleth quantize actually the same?

 =========================